 Thinking about my adult daughter on her birthday

-I began a timeline of her life during her Montessori days.
-This photo is from the early years of her timeline—it's Halloween.
+I made a timeline of her life during her Montessori days.
+This photo is from the early years of the timeline—it's Halloween.
 Erin created her own costume by dressing in layers of her clothes and mine calling herself a cowgirl horse rider.
-I love her make up application.
+She applied her own makeup.

-For Erin's birthday a couple years ago, I decided to record what I remember about her temperament and included antidotes with pictures representing each year of her life.
-For example, describing her activity level I wrote: "You would not sit for long periods of time.
-You frequently fidgeted, you needed regular exercise, you preferred to walk briskly until you saw something to study.
-And then you could watch with a hyper-focus that I often see in children and rarely in adults.
-I described you to others as active until Michael (brother) was born and then I learned there are degrees of activity."
+For her birthday a couple years ago, I decided to record what I remember about her temperament and included antidotes with pictures representing each year of her life.
+For example, describing her activity, I wrote: "You would not sit for long periods of time, frequently fidgeted, needed regular exercise, and preferred to walk briskly until you saw something to study - you could observe something with a hyper-focus."
+I described you to others as active until her brother Michael was born when I learned there are degrees of activity."

 This temperament recording idea was inspired by our Raising Children parent study group.
 We looked at a longitudinal study of temperaments in children by Drs.
 Stella Chess and Alexander Thomas (Know your Child, Basic Books, 1987).
 They outlined nine temperaments that might shape a child’s personality and approach to life and noted these points: